Ousman37/Ousman37/README.md

 ## About Me

-My name is Ethmane Didi and I am a student at Noroff school of technology and digital media where I am pursuing a career in Front End development.
-I am passionate about this field and have a strong commitment to HTML5, CSS and JavaScript.
-I am continuously learning and submitting various projects to improve my skills.
+Hello, I am Ethmane Didi, a passionate Front End Developer currently studying at Noroff School of Technology and Digital Media.
+My focus is on creating sleek, modern, and responsive interfaces that provide users with an exceptional experience.

+I am deeply interested in the world of Front End Development, with a particular focus on building responsive and user-friendly interfaces.
+I have a strong foundation in HTML5, CSS, and JavaScript, and I am constantly seeking new ways to enhance my skills and stay up-to-date with the latest technologies.

-I am a hardworking individual who sets high standards for myself and works in a disciplined and purposeful manner.
-I am able to handle stress well and work efficiently against deadlines.
-I am eager to put my skills in front-end development to use and am always looking for new opportunities to learn and grow in this field.
+With a highly motivated and disciplined work ethic, I am capable of meeting deadlines while maintaining a high level of quality in my work.
+I am always on the lookout for new opportunities to learn and grow in this exciting field.

 ![logo](https://github.com/Ousman37/Ousman37/blob/main/banner.png)